The Traitor Baru Cormorant cover

 by Seth Dickinson

-- Great if you want: political intrigue where economics and betrayal are the weapons
+• Great if you want: political intrigue where economics and empire are the real weapons